Deploy the BeyondTrust RS Virtual Appliance into an Amazon AWS Environment

-For administrators who wish to deploy the BeyondTrust Virtual Appliance into their Amazon Web Services (AWS) environment, follow the steps below.
+For administrators who wish to deploy the BeyondTrust RS Virtual Appliance into their Amazon Web Services (AWS) environment, follow the steps below.

 You must have an Amazon AWS account and support plan already configured.
 You are also responsible for registering the DNS hostname for your site.